Tenja

-Tenja (Тења, Tenye, Tenne) is a city in eastern Slavonia, Croatia, located just southeast of Osijek.
-It is home for many popular movie stars.
-It is also place for rich and wealthy such as Andrej Plenković and Veliki Tata Sanader.
-The population is 54,567.
+Tenja (Тења, Tenye, Tenne) is a village in eastern Slavonia, Croatia, located just southeast of Osijek.
+The population is 7,376.

 History

-During World War II, the Tenja concentration camp was established and operated by Ustaše where thousands of Jews were kept prisoners.
+Croatian War of Independence

 During the Croatian War of Independence, Tenja was under the control of Serb rebel forces.
 It was a part of the self-proclaimed SAO Eastern Slavonia, Baranja and Western Syrmia (1991–1992), Republic of Serbian Krajina (1992-1995) and United Nations protectorate of Eastern Slavonia, Baranja and Western Syrmia (1995-1998).

 Between July and November 1991, Serb forces killed at least 29 non-Serb civilians in the Tenja massacre, while another 3,000 residents were displaced from their homes.

+UNTAES peacekeeping mission

 Between 1996 and 1998 Tenja was under the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES) administration.